 The New York Islanders started their new season with a 3-2 loss at the Chicago Blackhawks.
 In the loss, Bryan Trottier picked up his 700th career assist.

 Future Hockey Hall of Famer Brendan Shanahan made his NHL debut on Oct.
 9, 1987, in the New Jersey Devils’ 6-3 win over the Penguins.
 He picked up his first career point with an assist on Pat Verbeek’s third-period goal.

 Exactly nine years later, on Oct.
 9, 1996, Shanahan packed his bags for Detroit.
 The Hartford Whalers traded him, along with Brian Glynn, to the Red Wings for Keith Primeau, Paul Coffey, and a first-round draft pick in 1997.

 Shanahan spent the next nine seasons in Detroit, where he scored 309 goals and 633 points in 716 games and won three Stanley Cups.
 Coffey only played 20 games in Hartford before being traded to Philadelphia, while Primeau stuck around for three seasons.
 The Whalers used the draft pick on Nikos Tselios, who played in just two NHL games.

 Odds & Ends

-Goaltender Gump Worsley made his NHL debut for the Rangers, on Oct.
+Goaltender Gump Worsley made his NHL debut for the Rangers on Oct.
 9, 1952, replacing the injured Chuck Rayner.
-This was the first of 860 games he would play in during his Hall of Fame career.
+This was the first of 860 games he played during his Hall of Fame career.

 Speaking of Hall of Fame goaltenders who have played for the Rangers, Jacques Plante made his debut on the team on Oct.
 9, 1963.
 He suffered a 3-1 loss to the Blackhawks at the old Chicago Stadium.